Reda1337/SA-lab/phase-1-architectural-foundations/journal/week-01.md

  - Design is about untangling the threads that make the mess and splitting them into parts that can be composed to solve the problem.
  - The more functions follow single responsibility, the easier they are to reuse.
- - Copy on write ensures our data stays immutable — modify the copy instead of the original.
+ - Copy on write ensures our data stays immutable, modify the copy instead of the original.
  - Shallow copy: copy only the top-level structure in nested data.
  - Structural sharing: nested data structures reference the same inner data when unchanged.
  - Defensive copying: make deep copies when data leaves or enters your trusted code.
- - Defensive copying requires deep copies and can be expensive — keep that in mind.
+ - Defensive copying requires deep copies and can be expensive, keep that in mind.